trevisanj/pyfant/README.md

   - plotting tools
   - conversion of atomic and molecular lines from/to standards from other research groups

-`pyfant` is under active development (this comment was written in 2016/Oct), and we hope that you will find it useful.
+`pyfant` is under active development, and we hope that you will find it useful.
 If you would like to contribute or have any issues or suggestions, please send a message to juliotrevisan@gmail.com